Banja Koviljača Serbia Attractions

 Jadar Museum

-The Jadar Museum with its pink façade and a cone on the top should definitely be one of the stops.
-Opened in 1987, it houses a rich ethnology exhibition.
-It overlooks the vast park with Jovan Cvijic statue, another important Loznica gentleman.
-(He was born in 1865 and considered to be the Serbian geography founder.
-The town dedicated this park to him, a promenade and it is home to the Cvijic’s Days Festival in October.)
-Not far from here the recognizable orange building of ‘Vukov dom kulture’ (Vuk’s Culture Center) can be found.
-The land where it was built belonged to Staka Pejic from Lesnica village who donated it to the town (along with her War Orphan Center building in Banja Koviljaca).
-This is where the Cultural Center of Loznica is with the town’s theater, cinema, gallery and the Folk Dance Group Vuk Karadzic.
+The Jadar Museum, with its pink façade and distinctive cone on top, should definitely be one of your stops.
+Opened in 1987, it houses a rich ethnological exhibition.
+It overlooks a vast park featuring the statue of Jovan Cvijić, another prominent Loznica native.
+(Born in 1865, he is considered the father of Serbian geography.
+The town dedicated this park and a promenade to him, which hosts the Cvijić’s Days Festival every October.)
+Nearby, you’ll find the recognizable orange building of “Vukov dom kulture” (Vuk’s Culture Center).
+The land where it was built once belonged to Staka Pejić from Lesnica village, who donated it to the town.
+The center houses the town theater, cinema, gallery, and the Folk Dance Group Vuk Karadžić.

 Serbia-travel-Loznica-Glimpses-of-the-World